sans-ui-org/sans-ui/src/routes/(section)/components/progress/+page.md

 ## Variant

-Progress has `variant` prop to decide the color theme of it.
+Use the `variant` prop to change the color theme of the Progress component.
+The available variants include primary, secondary, success, warning, and danger.

 <div class="flex flex-row gap-2">
 	<Progress variant="primary" />